Operation Murambatsvina: Weaken the political opposition

-Commentators such as Tererai Karimakwenda have noted the similarity between the name of this operation and the Gukurahundi campaign conducted as part of Mugabe's struggle against the Matabele tribe in the early 1980s.
-The Gukurahundi campaign ultimately resulted in the demise of Joshua Nkomo's Zimbabwe African People's Union (ZAPU) when it merged with Robert Mugabe's party in 1987.
-There has been speculation that the government is aiming to create a situation where the MDC has no choice but to merge with the ruling party.
+Tererai Karimakwenda noted the similarity between the operation's name and the Gukurahundi campaign conducted as part of Mugabe's struggle against the Matabele tribe in the early 1980s.
+The Gukurahundi campaign dissolved Joshua Nkomo's Zimbabwe African People's Union (ZAPU) when it merged with Robert Mugabe's party in 1987.
+Karimakwenda speculated that the government attempted to force the MDC to merge with the ruling party.

-Karimakwenda also argued that by forcing urban voters out into the rural areas the cities will be de-populated of MDC supporters thus enabling the government to re-populate the shanty town areas with Zanu-PF supporters.
-Further, MDC supporters will be forced to return to live in areas traditionally viewed as Zanu-PF strongholds.
+Karimakwenda also argued that by forcing urban voters out into the rural areas, the cities will be de-populated of MDC supporters, enabling the government to re-populate shanty town areas with ZANU-PF supporters.
+Further, MDC supporters would be forced to return to areas traditionally viewed as ZANU-PF strongholds.

 Science and Technology Deputy Minister Patrick Zhuwawo used state media to say that the government had demarcated nearly 10,000 residential stands at Whitecliff Farm for allocation to what he called "deserving people".
-The Independent, a Zimbabwe newspaper, has interpreted this to mean "Zanu-PF supporters" and supports the view by identifying the presence of "Zanu-PF sharks" at the centre where people were meant to sign up for new stands.
-A different source reported that, in Bulawayo, a Zanu-PF representative was tasked with compiling a list of future stand beneficiaries and that the resulting list was dominated by the names of known Zanu-PF supporters.
-One opposition supporter, whose name was not on the list, alleges that he was bluntly told that he supported the wrong party.
+The Independent interpreted this to mean "ZANU-PF supporters" and supports the view by identifying the presence of "ZANU-PF sharks" at the centre where people were meant to sign up for new stands.
+A different source reported that, in Bulawayo, a ZANU-PF representative was tasked with compiling a list of future stand beneficiaries, and the resulting list was dominated by known ZANU-PF supporters.
+One opposition supporter, whose name was not on the list, alleges that he was bluntly told he had supported the wrong party.

 Controlling political protest

-There were many reports in the immediate aftermath of the 2005 parliamentary elections, widely viewed by the west as neither free nor fair, of potential mass uprisings against the government.
-In fact, Catholic Archbishop Pius Ncube, a respected human rights activist and outspoken critic of the government, publicly called for a peaceful uprising before the elections took place, claiming that the elections had already been fixed.
+Potential for mass uprisings was reported in the immediate aftermath of the 2005 parliamentary elections, widely viewed by the west as neither free nor fair.
+Human rights advocate and outspoken government critic, Catholic Archbishop Pius Ncube publicly called for a peaceful uprising before the elections, claiming they had already been fixed.

-It has been argued that, by dispersing MDC supporters to remote rural locations, the Zanu-PF government would find it easier to control an angry population in the event of possible riots or mass protests.
-David Coltart, the MDC's legal affairs spokesperson, described the operation as a sinister pre-emptive strike designed to remove the maximum possible number of people from urban areas to rural areas where they are easier to control".
+The Sunday Times reported that, by dispersing MDC supporters to remote rural locations, the ZANU-PF government would find it easier to control an angry population in the event of possible riots or mass protests.
+David Coltart, the MDC's legal affairs spokesperson, described the operation as a sinister pre-emptive strike to remove the maximum possible number of people from urban areas to rural areas where they are easier to control".

-Other sources suggest that former Ethiopian leader Mengistu Haile Mariam, who fled to Harare in 1991 as the Derg fell from power, may have given Robert Mugabe the idea in the form of a security advise, warning the Zimbabwean leader that the swelling slum and backyard population in Zimbabwe was creating a fertile ground for a mass uprising.
+The Mail & Guardian suggested former Ethiopian leader Mengistu Haile Mariam, who fled to Harare in 1991 as the Derg fell from power, may have given Robert Mugabe the idea, warning the Zimbabwean leader that the swelling slum and backyard population in Zimbabwe was creating a fertile ground for a mass uprising.